pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

         .. versionadded:: 1.1

-        Perform's a key exchange operation using the provided algorithm with the peer's public key.
+        Performs a key exchange operation using the provided algorithm with the peer's public key.

         For most applications the result should be passed to a key derivation